 21. Once the gold particles have settled and the water has evaporated, the remaining gold can be used as desired by directly applying it or packaging it for future use.

-Anisa began her journey of learning Tezhip, also known as illumination and gilding, in September 2021 at Cihanoğlu Külliye in the Köprülü District of Aydın.
+Anisa began her journey in 2021 at Cihanoğlu Külliye in the Köprülü District of Aydın.
 The term "külliye" refers to a common social complex during the Ottoman Era.
 Cihanoğlu Külliye, built in 1756 by Cihanzade Müderris Abdülaziz Efendi, is an important example of the Ottoman Baroque style.
 Its square-plan units feature masonry walls, wooden roofs, and an opening to the courtyard with a low-arched door and rectangular window.

 CİHANOĞLU KÜLLİYESİ in AYDIN